-- the nature of village tenures is described in the next paragraph, the nature of village tenures is described in the next paragraph, the question of proprietary rights in the tahsil is under separate consideration by the State Council and possibly the number of villages in this tahsil, which will eventually be recorded as held by the State, will be very few.
-The difficulty of deciding what is to constitute possession in the Nowshera Tahsil has arisen from the special treatment accorded to the Mirpur Tahsil and a doubt whether similar consideration should not govern claims to malkiat in all parts of the Bhimbar Wazarat. - 11.
-The principal roads traversing the tahsil are mentioned in paragraph 57.
+Tribal distribution, see graph, the question of proprietary rights in the tahsil is under separate consideration by the State Council and possibly the number of villages in this tahsil, which will eventually be recorded as held by the State, will be very few.
+The difficulty of deciding what is to constitute possession in the Nowshera Tahsil has arisen from the special treatment accorded to the Mirpur Tahsil and a doubt whether similar consideration should not govern claims to malkiat in all parts of the Bhimbar Wazarat.

+11. The principal roads traversing the tahsil are mentioned in paragraph 57.
 The repair of these roads receives very little attention and, after heavy rain, these tracts are often impassable.

-The levying of Sarakana, or road cess, has lately been discontinued in the Jammu Province, and the repairing of district roads has now to be done by village labour under the supervision of the Revenue officers.
-Tahsildars should, I consider, be called on to furnish certificates from time to time, to the effect that the roads within the limits of their jurisdiction are in a proper state of repair.
+The levying of Sarakana, or road cess, has lately been discontinued inthe Jammu Province, and the repairing of district roads has now to be done by village labour under the supervision of the Revenue officers.
+Tabsildars should, I consider, be called on to furnish certificates from time to time, to the effect that the roads within the limits of their jurisdiction are in a proper state of repair.
 Owing to the deep drainage lines which have to be crossed and the hilly nature of the tract, the construction of cart roads would be expensive and difficult.

-- 12. The postal arrangements are mentioned in paragraph 58.
-There is fostal and telegrapic no telegraph office nearer than Gujrat some sixty miles to the south of the tahsil station. - 13.
-There is no bazar of any size in the tahsil and trade is not brisk.
+12. The postal arrangements are mentioned in paragraph 53.
+There is Postal and telegrapic no telegraph office nearer than Gujrat some sixty miles to communications. the south of the tahsil station.

+13. There is no bazar of any size in the tahsil and trade is not brisk.
+Markets.
 As mentioned in paragraph 59 there are a few shops of general dealers and money-lenders in many villages: but the export of grain and ghi is chiefly carried only by itinerant traders.

-- 14. There are no local manufactures of importance.
+14. There are no local manufactures of importance.
 Articles of export are surplus food grains, cotton, ghi, live-stock and a little fruit.
-Articles of import are cloth and domestic requirements, such as salt, tobacco, &c. - 15.
-History can be traced in the buildings and archmological remains.
+Articles of import are cloth and domestic requirements, such as salt, tobacco, &c.

-Archmology and build.
-The early Hindu rulers have left behind them temples inge.

-of perhaps Budbist origin, in Samáni, Panjnarah and Choki, while a quaint well also exists in the latter village.
+15. History can be traced in the buildings and archæological remains.
+Archæology and build.
+The early Hindu rulers have left behind them temples inge. of perhaps Budhist origin, in Samáni, Panjnarab and Choki, while a quaint well also exists in the latter village.
 These monuments of a dynasty of which no records exist are believed by the people to have been built by the Pandus.